 Even better (and greener) are bamboo linen covers.
 These are the most difficult to find.
 Bamboo charcoal-infused memory foam mattresses off-gas less than conventional memory foam mattresses, they help you sleep cool

 Bamboo charcoal-infused memory foam mattresses off-gas less than conventional memory foam mattresses.
 They help you sleep cool and wick away moisture from your body.
+You can read my Lucid Plush 14 bamboo memory foam mattress review for more information.

 Bamboo mattresses are usually a little more expensive than conventional mattresses.
 They are an excellent choice if you’re looking for a mattress that is